CyberTailor/i-do-not-use-github/README.md

 ## Why not GitLab?

-GitLab is being developed by a for-profit company, which inevitably appreciate shareholders more than users.
+GitLab is being developed by a for-profit company, which inevitably appreciates shareholders more than users.

 The gitlab.com instance runs proprietary server software and acts hostile to Tor users.

-Its frontend is very slow and unintuitive, and nothing works without JavaScript enabled.
+Its frontend is painfully slow and unintuitive, and nothing works without JavaScript enabled.

+In contrast,
 [SourceHut](https://sourcehut.org)
-is 100% FOSS and all of its features work without JavaScript.
+is 100% FOSS and fully functional without JavaScript.

 If fancy features that SourceHut lacks are needed, [Forgejo](https://forgejo.org)